The security of the electricity supply is an important topic and a challenge we are happy to take on also in light of the energy transition.

 To bring electricity from the producers to the consumers, power grids of different voltage levels have to work together in a reliable manner.
 Within the 50Hertz grid area, our specialists take care of system control for a secure transmission grid and an uninterrupted electricity supply.
 To fulfil this task, we have different control instruments at our disposal in grid management itself, but also market mechanisms that have a regulating influence on the system.

-System security, coordination of the (international) exchange of capacity, constant grid frequency and the balance between generation and consumption: the Transmission Control Centre (TCC) in Neuenhagen bei Berlin is the centrepiece of 50Hertz and the central site for system control.
+System security, coordination of the (international) exchange of capacity, constant grid frequency and the balance between generation and consumption: the Control Center (CC) in Neuenhagen bei Berlin is the centrepiece of 50Hertz and the central site for system control.
 Here, our team of specialists monitors, controls and regulates the 50Hertz transmission system based on the latest technology.
 24 hours a day, 365 days a year, for millions of people in the north and east of Germany, and together with our partners across borders for all of Europe.

 The energy transition and the corresponding distributed generation of renewable energy represent extraordinary challenges for our transmission system and our experts at system management on a daily basis.